apache/spark/docs/graphx-programming-guide.md

 more senior followers of each user.

 {% highlight scala %}
-// Import Random graph generation library import org.apache.spark.graphx.util.GraphGenerators
+// Import random graph generation library import org.apache.spark.graphx.util.GraphGenerators
 // Create a graph with "age" as the vertex property.
 Here we use a random graph for simplicity. val graph: Graph[Double, Int] =